Harrylevesque/Expo2026/README.md

 wrighting report, paperwork, keyosk and all of that : 20h

 great.

+sept 13
+today i added all routes but did not create the functions it calles, also did not add the appropreate request types.
+* so excited for the project to pop off * i know it is soon so i should really get going

 ### the plan
 create a system for loging in using a simple qr code scan